cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### \_exists_

-With the `_exists_` parameter you can search for the documents that have a specific property in their JSON body.
+With the `_exists_` field you can search for the documents that have a specific property in their JSON body.

 **Applicable on endpoints**